 To set the stage for explaining Amazon Web Services Virtual Private Clouds, I previously walked through AWS Regions and Availability Zones in another blog post.
 With that as the foundation, we can start taking a look at the concept of a Virtual Private Cloud and how it enables advanced networking capabilities for your AWS resources.

-Virtual Private Cloud, aka VPC, is a virtual network that spans an entire AWS Region and where your EC2 instances are hosted.
+Virtual Private Cloud, aka VPC, is a logically isolated virtual network, spanning an entire AWS Region, where your EC2 instances are launched.
 A VPC is primarily concerned with enabling the following capabilities:

 - Isolating your AWS resources from other accounts